 Expect to Pay: NTD 70 (large), NTD 55 (small)

 2. Fuhang Soy Milk (Fuhang Dou Jiang)

-We visited many popular restaurants in Taipei but this one was by far the most popular.
-Fuhang Soy Milk is known as one the best places in the city to have a traditional Taiwanese breakfast, the line here literally goes down a flight of stairs, out the building’s door, and around the block.
-Twice!
-This place is crazy popular.
+We visited many popular Taipei restaurants but this one was by far the most popular.
+Fuhang Soy Milk is known as one the best restaurants in Taipei to have a traditional Taiwanese breakfast.

-After waiting at least half an hour, I’m finally through the door and into the large cafeteria area.
+After waiting at least half an hour, I finally got through the door and into the large cafeteria area.
 Aside from soy bean milk and fried dough sticks, Fuhang Soy Milk is known for serving many different types of Taiwanese breakfast items like egg crepes and roasted pancakes.

 Fuhang Soy Milk